What Happens When There’s Snow on Solar Panels?

 Many people assume that because they need the sun to generate energy solar panels don’t work in the winter or that it’s only worth going solar in states with hot climates and mild winter months.

-But did you know that Massachusetts, New Jersey and New York are three of the top 10 states for solar installations?
+But did you know that New Jersey and New York are two of the top 10 states for solar installations, and Massachusetts sits at 11th?
 For context, these three states get a combined annual snowfall of nearly 185 inches.

 So, are these northern homeowners delusional, or is snow on solar panels not that big a deal?